Multivariate and regression models for directional data based on projected P\'olya trees: Numerical studies

 Marginal, joint density estimates and moments are reported in Figures \ref{fig:realB15} and \ref{fig:realB19}, for each dataset, respectively.
 The observed values of the first coordinate $\Theta_1$ lie in the subinterval $[\pi/2,\pi]$ for B15, and in $[0,\pi/2]$ for B19.
-The second (circular) coordinate $\Theta_2$, in both datasets, takes values in $[0,2\pi]$, however we have decided to rotate it to the interval $[-\pi,\pi]$ to improve visualisations.
-For both datasets, marginal density estimates (top row) follow closely the shape of the histogram, but in a smooth way.
+The second (circular) coordinate $\Theta_2$, in both datasets, takes values in the whole circle $[0,2\pi]$, where for B15 the distribution is more uniform, whereas for B19 the distribution is bimodal with opposite modes at $3\pi/4$ and $-3\pi/4$, respectively.
+For both datasets, marginal density estimates (top row) follow closely the shape of the data, but in a smooth way.

-For B15 (Figure \ref{fig:realB15}), marginal density estimate for $\Theta_1$ is unimodal with the mode around $2\pi/3$, whereas for $\Theta_2$ marginal density is bimodal with modes around $-2\pi/3$ and $0$.
-Joint density estimate, shown as a heat map (bottom left panel), indicates two predominant modes (darker shadows) and perhaps one smaller mode around coordinates $(2\pi/3,\pi)$.
+For B15 (Figure \ref{fig:realB15}), marginal density estimate for $\Theta_1$ is unimodal with the mode around $2\pi/3$, whereas for $\Theta_2$ marginal density is somehow uniform, perhaps with two small modes around $-2\pi/3$ and $0$.
+Joint density estimate, shown as a heat map (bottom left panel), represents a 2-D projection of the eye of a cat and indicates two predominant modes (darker shadows) surrounding the lower part of the retina and perhaps one smaller mode around coordinates $(2\pi/3,\pi)$, which could be seen as the refraction of the light at the back of the eye.
+In any case, dendritic fields are just present in the southern hemisphere of the eye.
 Regression curves, $\E(\Theta_1\mid\theta_2)$ and $\E(\Theta_2\mid\theta_1)$, are also included as dashed and dotted lines, respectively, over the heat map.
 Since these two lines are almost parallel to the axes, we do not see any explanation power in any of the two explanatory variables.
 Regarding the moments, posterior distributions are included as box plots (bottom right panel).
 Posterior distributions of the mean directions have totally different behaviour, $\nu_1$ shows almost null dispersion, whereas $\nu_2$ has a lot more dispersion.
 Regarding concentrations, $\varrho_1>\varrho_2$.
 Linear dependence measure $\rho$ shows little dispersion and is highly concentrated around zero.
-In fact 95\% CI for $\rho$ is $(-0.16,0.19)$, confirming that there is almost no dependence between these two coordinates (latitude and longitude).
+In fact 95\% CI for $\rho$ is $(-0.14,0.19)$, confirming that there is almost no dependence between these two coordinates (latitude and longitude).